-A student will be released only to parents, unless the school has been notified in writing by the parents that they have granted permission for someone else to pick up their child.
-The parent, or authorized person, must come to the Attendance Office and present proper identification when signing their child out.
-It is imperative that we have accurate and updated parent contact numbers so we can call to verify these types of situations.
+A student will be released only to parents or those individuals entered as emergency contacts listed in the parent portal.
+It is the parent's responsibility to enter and update these contacts.
+The parent, or authorized person, must come to the Attendance Office and present proper identification when signing out the student.
+It is imperative that we have accurate and updated parent contact numbers so we can call to verify these types of situations